si-meone/DiskSpaceInformer/README.md

 1e - added file vistor pattern that has responsibilty for how the folder sizes are calculated, removed progress monitor

+1f to 1g - Added tests and dos tree style format

 BUGS